RediSearch/RediSearch/coord/docs/COMMANDS.md

 # RSCoordinator Command Documentation

 This is the list of supported commands for the module.
-Note that most of them follow the exact semantics of  RediSearch.
+Note that most of them follow the exact semantics of  Search and Query.

 ## DFT.CLUSTERINFO